Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Experiments

+We first consider the task of computing the upper-triangular matrix $\mat R$ only.
+After that, we investigate the computation of the orthogonal matrix $\mat Q$.

-{ \bf Experiment 1: Runtime performance.} When compared to its competitors, \Figaro performs very well for real data in case the join output is larger than its input.
-Figure~\ref{fig:experiment1-realworld} (top) gives the runtime performance of \Figaro-THIN, THIN, and MKL for the three real datasets as a function of the percentage of the dataset.
+\textbf{Experiment 1: Runtime performance for computing $\mat R$.} When compared to its competitors, \Figaro performs very well for real data in case the join output is larger than its input.
+Fig.\@~\ref{fig:experiment1-realworld} (top) gives the runtime performance of \Figaro-THIN, THIN, and MKL for the three real datasets as a function of the percentage of the dataset.
 The performance gap remains mostly unchanged as the data size is increased.
 Relative to MKL, \Figaro-THIN is 2.9x faster for Retailer, 16.1x for Favorita and 120.5x for Yelp.
 MKL outperforms THIN, except for Favorita where the latter is 4.3x faster than the former.
-This is because Favorita has the smallest number of columns amongst the three datasets and THIN works particularly well on thin matrices. \Figaro-MKL is not shown to avoid clutter; it consistently performs worse (up to 3x) than \Figaro-THIN.
+This is because Favorita has the smallest number of columns amongst the three datasets and THIN works particularly well on thin matrices.
+We do not show \Figaro-MKL to avoid clutter; it consistently performs worse (up to 3x) than \Figaro-THIN.